-This field placement provides students with the opportunity to explore career interests and work closely with and be mentored by experienced practicing lawyers.
-Students receive intensive classroom training on skills and substance designed to provide specialized instruction on different areas of law as well as litigation and transactional skills.
-Students then perform on-site legal work under the supervision of practicing lawyers in private or non-profit law offices, governmental and administrative agencies, public interest organizations, or corporate legal departments which specialize in the practice of civil law.
-It helps students understand the role of the civil lawyer in the context of their upcoming placement.
+This experiential placement provides students with the opportunity to explore career interests and work closely with and be mentored by experienced practicing lawyers.
+Students receive academic credit for part-time on-site legal work performed under the supervision of practicing lawyers in private or non-profit law offices, governmental and administrative agencies, public interest organizations, or corporate legal departments which specialize in the practice of civil law.
 Students focus on civil litigation and/or transactional practice.
 Students will gain experience in lawyering skills, legal process and different substantive areas of law.
 Field placements may include: Corporate and Business Practice; Environmental; Human Rights; Immigration; Intellectual Property; International Law; Real Estate and Land Use; Personal Injury; and Sports and Entertainment.
+Students must register for this experiential placement (LAW 0828) (3 credits Pass/D/Fail) and the required clinic course (LAW 0826) (3 graded credits).